Nikon D4 Review

 Videos are recorded using H.264 / MPEG-4 AVC format compression with B-frame macroblocks and linear PCM audio, a combination that's said to allow more accurate storage with lighter-weight file sizes.
-Maximum clip length is 20 minutes.
+Maximum clip length is 20 minutes at high quality, 29 minutes 59 seconds at normal quality.
 Although there's a dedicated Movie record button, it's possible to configure the D4 to use the Shutter button to start and stop recording, allowing a greater range of accessories to control recording.

 Audio levels for the built-in monaural microphone can be adjusted automatically or manually in a 30-step range, while external stereo mics have a 20-step adjustment range, and the levels for either can be monitored on the camera's LCD display.
 Additionally, the Nikon D4 includes a standard 3.5mm stereo audio output, allowing headphones to be connected to the camera for live monitoring of captured audio.